dtraskas/CarND-Vehicle-Detection/README.md

 ![alt text][image1]

-I explored a number of different color spaces such as `RGB`, `HLS`, `HSV` and `YCrCb` and HOG parameters.
+I explored a number of different color spaces such as `RGB`, `HLS`, `YUV` and `YCrCb` and HOG parameters.
 In the end I ended up using the `YUV` color space, `orientation=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` which are set at the beginning of my processing pipeline in `pipeliny.py`.
 For the HOG function I converted the original image to the `YCrCb` color space which was used only for this part of the feature extraction process.
 The HOG parameters were determined after a lot of experimentation with the entire pipeline and the SVM classifier.

 You can see an example output of the HOG function below: